Skip to content

 Submit and pay the fee

-Pay €90 (€45 for children 6–12) at the appointment, or CHF 80 if you apply through Switzerland or Liechtenstein.
+Pay €90 (€45 for children 6–12) at the appointment.
+If you apply through Switzerland or Liechtenstein, the same amount is charged in Swiss francs at the rate published by that mission.
 Keep the receipt — it is required if you need to follow up on the application status.

 Frequently asked questions